jadeproulx/jadeproulx.github.io/research/index.md

 *How does light affect important physico-chemical quality attributes of cheese such as color, oxidative stability, vitamin content, and onset of molding?*
 *How does Pulsed Light compare to other available light-based treatments such as continuous UV-light and LED blue light?*

-In the course of this work I have used varied statistical methods to design my experiments and interpret my results, including **multiple linear regression** and **survival analysis**.
-I also trained, managed, and mentored 6 undergraduate research assistants individually and in teams.
+In the course of this work, I have supervised 6 undergraduates individually and in teams, gained experience with multivariate experimental design (DOE) and results interpretation, and presented my findings at 2 academic conferences (http://www.jtmtg.org/JAM/2014/abstracts/0299-0303.pdf , http://www.jtmtg.org/JAM/2014/abstracts/0359-0360.pdf ) (https://iufost2014.pathable.com/meetings/217113).

 ## Quantitative analysis of a salt enhancer's uptake by potatoes
 My undergraduate research thesis was done in partnership with [<span style="color:green">Novotaste Inc.</span>](http://www.novotaste.com) and consisted in developing an accurate, rapid, and affordable analytical method that could quantify how much of a salt enhancer was absorbed by potatoes.
 The project involved adapting an **enzymatic and colorimetric detection method** that used glycerol as a marker for this particular application.